JoaolSoares/Push_swap_42/README.md

 # Push_swap_42
-The seventh project from 42
+pipex - The seventh project from 42 - created by jlucas-s